NiloyB04/ifarith-compiler/discussion.md

 (Also pass in -m for Mac)

+ir-virtual puts all actions through virtual registers for computation.
+Its shorter and simpler so it takes less processing power and runs faster.
+Ir-virtual is more structured than x86 which makes it have more restrictions.
+Cons: inability to manipulate all memory addresses and worse performance in large complex programs.

 [ Question 2 ]

 For this task, you will write three new .ifa programs.
 Your programs